cms-ml/documentation/content/profiling/mlprof.md

 Calling the [PlotRuntimes](#plotruntimes) task triggers the whole pipeline with the correct arguments.

 The way to give the necessary informations about your model to MLProf is by using a yaml file.
-Its structure is presented below in [Model file in yaml format](#model-file-in-yaml-format).
+Its structure is presented above in [Model file in yaml format](#model-file-in-yaml-format).

 ## MeasureRuntime